Home

 1. Materials

-- The bridges must be constructed only from 3/32-inch square cross-section basswood and any commonly available adhesive.
+1. The bridges must be constructed only from 3/32-inch square cross-section basswood, cables and any commonly available adhesive.
 This PEC website lists several suppliers of the basswood under the Competition Guidelines page.

 2. Construction

-- The bridge shall have a maximum width of 80 mm
+• The bridge shall have a maximum width of 100 mm.

-- The maximum height of the loading plane shall be 80 mm above the support surface.
+6. The loading plane (P) shall be horizontal and shall lie between 5 mm and 15 mm above the support surface.

 3. Loading

-- The load will be applied downwards (from above) by means of a 50 mm square loading plate (see Figure 2) resting on the loading plane of the bridge.
+1. The load will be applied downwards (from above) by means of a 50 mm square loading plate (see Figure 2) resting on the loading plane of the bridge.
 The plate will be attached to the rod from above to the center of the plate.
-The bottom plate surface will be horizontal and shall not pivot during the loading.
+The bottom plate surface will be horizontal and will not pivot during the loading.

 4. Testing

-- The bridge with the highest structural efficiency, E, will be the winner, where
+5. The bridge with the highest structural efficiency, E, will be the winner, where:

 Load supported in grams